 With his new solo album, “Science Fiction,” former Thompson Twins member Tom Bailey has made a welcome return to pop music.
 After Thompson Twins ended in the early 1990s, Bailey initially launched Babble with bandmate/then wife Alannah Currie.
 Babble had a more experimental approach, utilizing sampling extensively and incorporating influences such as world music, dub, and ambient.
 Bailey continued to shift away from pop with his next long-term project, International Observer, and participated in collaborations such as The Bailey-Salgado Project (with astronomer José Francisco Salgado) and Holiwater (a collective blending classical Indian composition with contemporary styles.)
 In 2014, he revisited his work with The Thompson Twins by starting to perform the material live again.
 This re-ignited his appreciation for pop music and paved the way for “Science Fiction.”

-Bailey is currently out on an extensive tour, with solo dates in addition to shows with Culture Club and The B52’s.
+The following interview with Bailey was conducted as he was embarking on a US tour in the summer of 2018, with solo dates in addition to shows with Culture Club and The B52’s.

 Since The Thompson Twins, you’ve released music as International Observer and been involved with other projects.
 What made you do a solo album at this point in time?

 Tom Bailey: “I guess it’s a solo album because it’s pop music.
 That’s the significance.
 As you mentioned, I’d been making records all along, putting out lots of albums and things.
 It was really just performing some of the old Thompson Twins songs as a show that got me thinking again how much I enjoy writing pop music.
 That was a trigger.
 I soon felt like I was meeting an old friend; there’s something about pop music in particular that awoke some kind of muscle memory.
 It suddenly felt very natural and the right thing to do.
 As I was thinking about it, I was unsure, but when I actually started doing it, it felt great.”